 With 2FA, it provides a certain level of guarantee that hackers will have to crack an additional security layer.
 Even better today, these 2FA methods depend on time.
-For instance, you want to access your account on a certain app.
 The first step is to provide your traditional login details, which are your username or email and your password.

 How Secure is 2FA?

-Two factor authentication gives your account additional security.
+Two-factor authentication gives you additional security.
 However, it does not guarantee that you will not be a victim of hackers.
 It does make your account a lot more secure compared to not using it.
 Although nothing is guaranteed in the world of technology, 2FA is mostly enough to give you the protection you need – unless you are unlucky or you are one of the high-profile targets of a group of hackers.

 How Does 2FA Work?

-Two factor authentication is everywhere.
-From Amazon to Google to Facebook, this method is a requirement to access an account, particularly when you are using an unrecognized or new device.
-2FA can work in different ways but there are two main ways to receive the pass codes.
+Two-factor authentication is everywhere.
+From Amazon to Google to Facebook, this method is required to login, particularly when you are using an unrecognized or new device.
+2FA can work in different ways but there are two main ways to receive the passcodes.

 The code can be sent to your email or your phone number, which can either be a text message or a phone call.
 A server will generate the code for you and send it to the receiver of your choice.
 Emails and in-app verification requires you to be connected to the Internet.

-However, it does not mean that you cannot authenticate your account without an Internet connection.
-Some apps allow users to generate a pass code even when they are offline.
+However, it does not mean that you cannot authenticate without an Internet connection.
+Some apps allow users to generate a passcode even when they are offline.
 This option typically involves other apps, such as Google Authenticator, TOTP Authenticator, and the like.

 Before you use 2FA for authentication, you need to enable the option first.
 It typically involves three steps but they are all easy to carry out, even for beginners.
 Common steps include the following:

 - Provide your credentials.
 You start with your login details, meaning you need to provide your username and password.
-Even if you are currently logged in to your account, you will need to re-enter these pieces of information to enable the service.
+Even if you are currently logged in, you will need to re-enter these pieces of information to enable the service.

 - Enable through your account settings.
-The next step is to go to your account settings and find the option to enable two factor authentication.
-This procedure is necessary since it is the method that lets the server know that you wish to use 2FA for your account.
+The next step is to go to your settings and find the option to enable two-factor authentication.
+This procedure is necessary since it is the method that lets the server know that you wish to use 2FA.
 You may be asked to provide a phone number or your email address in which the authentication code will be sent.

 - Confirm the change.
 The final step is to supply a token back to the app or site’s server by means of affirming the modification you have just made.
 Typically, it involves a barcode, which you have to scan to finalize the process.
 In other instances, you will have to manually enter certain details to complete the 2FA approval.